zicaiw625/tracking-guardian/docs/REVIEW_PLAYBOOK.md

 Q: Does this app collect customer personal data?
 A: By default, NO. The app tracks conversions using order data only (value, currency, items).
-Enhanced matching with hashed emails is optional and requires explicit merchant consent + Shopify PCD review.
+Enhanced matching with hashed emails is optional and requires explicit merchant consent.
+The app developer has already completed Shopify PCD review.

 Q: What happens to my current tracking scripts?
 A: The app scans your existing scripts, shows what needs migration,